-Students are required to develop work term learning objectives for their learning objectives report.
-For co-op, a learning objective is a written statement describing measurable achievements students hope to accomplish during their work term.
-The objective can be based on a new skill the student wishes to learn (eg. hard skills, soft/interpersonal skills, or task-based skills).
+Upon accepting a work term, students are required to develop work term learning objectives for their Learning Objectives Report.
+For our purposes, a learning objective is a written statement describing measurable achievements students hope to accomplish during their work term.
+The objective can be based on a new skill the student wishes to learn or can be soft skills or task based.